Sully (film): Production

+Development

 The film is based on Sully's autobiography Highest Duty, the rights to which were optioned by producers Frank Marshall and Allyn Stewart in 2010.
 They developed the screenplay with Stewart's partner executive producer Kipp Nelson, hiring screenwriter Todd Komarnicki.
 From the start, Sullenberger wanted the film to encompass "that sense of our common humanity", noting that the incident had taken place shortly after the 2008 Great Recession.
 He explains: "People were wondering if everything was about self-interest and greed.
 They were doubting human nature.
 Then all these people acted together, selflessly, to get something really important done.
 In a way, I think it gave everyone a chance to have hope, at a time when we all needed it."
 Komarnicki said the difficulty was not depicting the landing in the river, but the investigation afterwards: "It wasn't really a challenge of what to do with the event since that is the thing everyone knows about, it was more about how you parse out the information about the man slowly falling apart and becoming a hero in the eyes of the world when internally and with the investigators it was actually seemingly going the other way."

+Casting

 By June 2015, it was reported that Tom Hanks was already in talks to play the lead role of Sullenberger.
 Much of the rest of the cast was announced in August (with Aaron Eckhart, Laura Linney, Holt McCallany, and Jamey Sheridan joining), September (Jerry Ferarra), and October (Max Adler, Sam Huntington, and Wayne Bastrup).

+Filming

 Principal photography on the film began on September 28, 2015, in New York City.
 On October 15, filming started in Atlanta, where a building in downtown Atlanta was transformed into a New York hotel.
 Most of the film's budget was spent in Los Angeles, where the crash sequence and water evacuation scenes were filmed at Warner Bros.
 Studios and Universal Studios Hollywood.
-Filming also took place in North Carolina; Holloman AFB, New Mexico; and Kearny, New Jersey and concluded on November 25, 2015.
+Filming also took place in North Carolina; Holloman Air Force Base, New Mexico; and Kearny, New Jersey and concluded on November 25, 2015.
 The film was shot almost entirely with Arri Alexa IMAX cameras.
 The film was initially going to be framed for IMAX 1.90:1 and protected for 2.39:1, but by the second day of filming, Eastwood said that they were shooting a movie in IMAX and decided to frame for IMAX.

 However, the film was released in 2.39 in standard theaters and 1.90 in IMAX.
 The aviation mock-up/props and effects were supplied by Scroggins Aviation Mockup & Effects.
 They used three retired decommissioned airplanes (Aircraft Mock-up/Props) during the making of the film.